What + Why

 4. Hold-up, am I agreeing to feed 10 mouths single-handedly?

 STEP 2: GET EQUIPPED.
-We’ll supply each host with (1) guidelines, template emails, and other digital resources as well as online trainings with expert facilitators from across the political aisle who are practiced in the art of hard conversation.
+We’ll supply each host with (1) guidelines, template emails, and other digital resources as well as online trainings with expert facilitators who are practiced in the art of hard conversation.

 STEP 3: SHARE YOUR STORY.
 Following the supper, share a photo or a story from the night, using the hashtag #PeoplesSupper.
 We’ll use those stories and insights to create an open-sourced guide for those who recognize some of our hardest conversations are those most worth having, and who seek training and insights in how to do them better.